How to clean a cast-iron skillet, according to experts | CNN Underscored

 - Oil: Apply a very thin, even layer of cooking oil to the cookware.

 - Bake: Place the cookware in the oven upside down on the top rack.
-Bake at 450-500 degrees Fahrenheit for one hour.
+Bake at 450 to 500 degrees Fahrenheit for one hour.

 - Scotch-Brite Stainless Steel Scrubbers, 3-Pack ($2.29; amazon.com)